-Howard Baumgarten is a Counsellor with his own practice in Lakewood, Colorado and who has vast experience of helping counsellors both grow their practice and take better care of themselves.
+Howard Baumgarten is a Therapist with his own practice in Lakewood, Colorado and who has vast experience of helping counsellors both grow their practice and take better care of themselves.

 He’s an author - he wrote Private Practice Essentials

-A podcaster - check out Psych Biz where he produces shows with friend of the show Sarah Gershone who makes websites for therapists.
+A podcaster - check out Psych Biz where he produces shows with friend of the show Sarah Gershone.

 So he wears a lot of different hats.